mohamedshehabeldean/IOT-smart-home-system/README.md

 # IOT-smart-home-system

+I am incredibly proud and grateful for the hard work and dedication of my team members : yahya hamza - eslam zogla - soliman mahmoud

 ## Project Overview:
 In this project, we developed a comprehensive smart home system utilizing Internet of Things (IoT) technologies to enhance daily living experiences, increase security, and improve comfort at home.
 The goal of the project is to create a smart home environment that can interact with us and automatically control household devices in a secure and efficient manner.